Professor Andrew Gunstone

 PhD, University of Queensland, Australia

-Andrew has a whole-of-institution responsibility for leadership, policy, strategy, and advice in relation to reconciliation, the Reconciliation Action Plan (RAP), and all Indigenous matters.
-He also leads the Moondani Toombadool Centre.
+Since starting at Swinburne in October 2015, Andrew has had a whole-of-institution responsibility for vision, leadership, policy, strategy, and advice in relation to all reconciliation matters and the Reconciliation Action Plan (RAP).

-Andrew led the development of Swinburne's 2017-19 Elevate RAP and 2020-23 Elevate RAP.
-The 2017-19 RAP was the first university RAP to be endorsed by Reconciliation Australia as an Elevate RAP.
+Andrew authored and led the development of Swinburne's 2017-19 RAP and 2020-23 RAP.
+Both RAPs have been endorsed by Reconciliation Australia as Elevate RAPs.
+The 2017-19 RAP was the first Australian university Elevate RAP.

-Andrew has researched and published widely in the disciplines of Indigenous studies, Indigenous history, Indigenous public policy and Indigenous education, particularly in the areas of reconciliation, stolen wages, reparative justice and higher education policies.
+Andrew has researched and published widely in the disciplines of Indigenous studies, Indigenous history, Indigenous public policy and Indigenous education, particularly in the areas of reconciliation, stolen wages, reparative justice and education.

-He has written over 130 publications, including eight books.
-Andrew has also obtained nine nationally competitive research grants, including ARC, AIATSIS and NCSEHE grants.
-Andrew currently has an ARC Linkage grant on the history and impact of stolen wages policies in Victoria.
+Andrew has written over 130 publications, including eight books.
+He has obtained ten nationally competitive research grants, including ARC, AIATSIS and NCSEHE grants.
+He is currently a Chief Investigator on an ARC LInkage - "Empowering Aboriginal and Torres Strait Islander Girls, Changing Communities".

 Andrew is the Foundation Editor of the Journal of Australian Indigenous Issues (www.swin.edu.au/jaii).
 This journal publishes articles and commentaries in all areas of Australian Indigenous Studies.
 It is one of the leading international journals in Australian Indigenous Studies.

-Prior to commencing at Swinburne in October 2015, he was Associate Head: Research, David Unaipon College of Indigenous Education and Research, University of South Australia and Deputy Head, School of Humanities, Communications and Social Sciences, Monash University.
+Prior to commencing at Swinburne, he was Associate Head: Research, David Unaipon College of Indigenous Education and Research, University of South Australia and Deputy Head, School of Humanities, Communications and Social Sciences, Monash University.